42tm/timmy/README.md

     - `DefaultRep` \[String\]: Initial value for [`TTimmy.NoUdstdRep`](#noudstdrep)
     - `DpCheck` \[Boolean\]: Initial value for [`TTimmy.DupesCheck`](#dupescheck)
 - **Availability**: v1.2.0
 - **Description**: Constructor of the `TTimmy` instance, which prepares the instance for being used.
-In this constructor, `TTimmy.TPercent`, `TTimmy.NoUdstdRep`, and `TTimmy.DupesCheck` get assigned to the values of the arguments `Percent`, `DefaultRep` and `DpCheck`, respectively. `TTimmy.Enabled` is set to true, and the bot starts with nothing in its metadata. <mark>You must run this constructor before performing any other operation with your bot instance, or else the bot won't work properly.</mark>
+In this constructor, `TTimmy.TPercent`, `TTimmy.NoUdstdRep`, and `TTimmy.DupesCheck` get assigned to the values of the arguments `Percent`, `DefaultRep` and `DpCheck`, respectively. `TTimmy.Enabled` is set to true, and the bot starts with nothing in its metadata. **You must run this constructor before performing any other operation with your bot instance, or else the bot won't work properly.**

 ### function `Init()`
 - **Source**: